alwint3r/reverse-zig-espressif-bootstrap/README.md

     "LLVMXtensaDisassembler",
 ```

-They're right, if we inspect the failing command, we don't see those libraries.
-We need to add those libraries to the `llvm_libs` in the `build.zig` file.
+Adding those libraries to the `llvm_libs` in the `build.zig` file solves the linker problem.
-After this we can re-run the Zig cross-compilation process again and see that it now compiles successfully.

-Hooray?
-No.

-Try compiling the test code again with `-mcpu=esp32`
+#### ESP32 Is Not Recognized

+Compiling the test code for `esp32` CPU using the previously built Zig produces the same error.

 ```
 ./out/zig-$TARGET-$MCPU/zig cc -S -O1 -target xtensa-freestanding-none -mcpu=esp32 test.c
 ```

-Then we still get the following error:

 ```
 info: available CPUs for architecture 'xtensa':